 All that we will ever 'know' about who we are, what we are, why we are, how to do things and how to change things, we will have learned.

-It's time to act as if the most precious natural resource on planet Earth is our human capacity for Learning.
+It's time to act as if the most precious natural resource on planet Earth is our capacity for Learning.

 The Significance of Learning